To admire is, to me, questionless, the highest pleasure in life.

 Quaternions

 * The nowadays ‘well-known’ story that Hamilton searched for the quaternions for years on end, and the resulting suggestion that his children asked him about it for years, is not true, and actually, no one even claimed that; it is again a gossipy addition to the sad and alcoholic picture of a distressed Hamilton.
-In his 1967 A History of Vector Analysis Michael Crowe does not mention how long the children asked about the quaternions, and Hankins writes in his 1980 biography that Hamilton searched “off and on for the elusive triplets.”
+In his 1967 A History of Vector Analysis Michael Crowe did not mention how long the children asked about the quaternions, but Hankins wrote in his 1980 biography that Hamilton searched “off and on for the elusive triplets.”

 In a letter Hamilton wrote just a month before his death to his son Archibald, he described how he came to his discovery.
 “I happen to be able to put the finger of memory upon the year and month - October, 1843 - when having recently returned from visits to Cork and Parsonstown, connected with a Meeting of the British Association, the desire to discover the laws of the multiplication referred to regained with me a certain strength and earnestness, which had for years been dormant, but was then on the point of being gratified, and was occasionally talked of with you.
 Every morning in the early part of the above-cited month, on my coming down to breakfast, your (then) little brother William Edwin, and yourself, used to ask me, “Well, Papa, can you multiply triplets”?
 Whereto I was always obliged to reply, with a sad shake of the head: “No, I can only add and subtract them.””

 The ‘desire’ thus had ‘for years been dormant,’ and Hamilton had travelled to attend meetings until mid-September.
-From Hamilton’ remark it can be seen that the children asked at breakfast how it went during the first two weeks of October; Hamilton may have started this search late in September.
-It therefore took him two or at the most three weeks, from late September or the beginning of October until the day of discovery, 16 October.
+From Hamilton’s remark it can be seen that the children asked at breakfast how it went during the first two weeks of October; Hamilton may have started this search late in September.
+It therefore took him two or at the most three weeks, from late September or the beginning of October until the day of discovery, 16 October 1843.

-** Physics as we now know it did not exist yet, see below for the state of science in Hamilton’s days.
-Yet as he had intended, next to the well-known applications such as the orbits of planets, Hamilton also used them to solve engineering problems.
-Graves writes, describing 1850, “it appears from existing letters that Hamilton was applied to by civil engineers, engaged upon Irish railways, to give the aid of his mathematical knowledge in solving a problem of some practical interest connected with the construction of oblique, or skew, bridges.
+Physics as we now know it did not exist yet in 1850, as was illustrated above in the state of science in Hamilton’s days.
+Yet as he had intended, already seven years after he found them, Hamilton used the quaternions to solve an engineering problem.
+Graves wrote, “In [January 1850] it appears from existing letters that Hamilton was applied to by civil engineers, engaged upon Irish railways, to give the aid of his mathematical knowledge in solving a problem of some practical interest connected with the construction of oblique, or skew, bridges.
 Hamilton applied to it his method of quaternions, and on the next day supplied the inquirers with an exact solution.
-A note from Professor Downing, of the Trinity College School of Engineering, returns his sincere thanks to Sir W. Hamilton for his demonstration of that proposition hitherto only approximately solved.“'
+A note from Professor [Samuel] Downing, of the Trinity College School of Engineering, ‘returns his sincere thanks to Sir W. Hamilton for his demonstration of that proposition hitherto only approximately solved.’”

-For the quaternions the coming of computers changed everything.
-In the late 1950s the quaternions re-emerged, apparently at first in aircraft simulation, because computers appeared to work with quaternions more easily than with vector analysis and matrix calculus, therewith using less computing power.* After having been used in the Space Shuttle program,** their use in space travel became very widespread.
+Yet the coming of computers changed everything.
+Computers do not care about long calculations, or about intuitivity.
+And so, in the late 1950s the quaternions re-emerged, apparently at first in 1958, in aircraft simulation, because computers appeared to work with quaternions more easily than with vector analysis and matrix calculus, therewith using less computing power.* After having been used in the Space Shuttle program,** their use in space travel became very widespread.

-Charles Acton writes, “The first “official” use of SPICE was on the Magellan mission, launched in 1989, and it has been used on nearly every worldwide planetary mission since then.
+Charles Acton wrote about SPICE, an ‘Observation Geometry System for Space Science Missions’ which is completely based on quaternions, “The first “official” use of SPICE was on the Magellan mission, launched in 1989, and it has been used on nearly every worldwide planetary mission since then.
 For “modern” missions, i.e. everything since Magellan, SPICE is used throughout the mission life-cycle, starting from mission formulation in what NASA calls “Phase A”, through operations (“Phase E”), then in post-mission (“Phase F”) data analysis, and then even for many years thereafter.”(9)

 Quaternions in animation